-For some people, picking up this book might be a sign that you are ready for big changes in your life.
+For some people, picking up this book might be a sign that you are ready to make some changes in your life.
 You might have a sense that this isn't going to be easy and might be a struggle sometimes.